DaniRuizPerez/CalendarWeb-Desktop-Mobile/Python/README.md

 </p>

 Python desktop calendar with online events.
-This was a project for the Person Machine Interfaces course in my junior year of my undergrad in computer science at UDC (Spain) and is implemented in Python with an online DB (couchdb).
+This was a project for the Person Machine Interfaces course in my junior year of my undergrad in computer science at UDC (Spain) and is implemented in Python with an online DB (CouchDB).

 ## Functionalities